-Switching on the Field PG
+Switching on the Field PG P4

-The operating system and system software supplied with the SIMATIC Field PG are preinstalled on the hard disk.
+The operating system and system software supplied with the SIMATIC Field PG P4 are preinstalled on the hard disk.
 Time consuming installation of the operating system and SIMATIC software programs is not required.
 Just unpack and power up your unit and you can immediately start your programming tasks without having to take extensive setup actions.

 - To power up the device hold down the On/Off switch for on the top side of the keybord for at least one second.
-When powering up the device you have to distinguish between the following: - Initial start to set up the Field PG's software and a - Restart after cold start and authorization.
+When powering up the device you have to distinguish between the following: - Initial start to set up the Field PG P4's software and a - Restart after cold start and software activation.

-3.4.1 Cold Start of the SIMATIC Field PG
+3.4.1 Cold Start of the SIMATIC Field PG P4

-When powering up the SIMATIC Field PG for the first time the operating system is set up automatically (depending on the version delivered: Windows Me, Windows NT or Windows 2000 Professional).
+When powering up the SIMATIC Field PG P4 for the first time the operating system is set up automatically (depending on the version delivered: Windows NT, Windows 2000 Professional or Windows XP Professional).
 Please proceed as follows:

-- 1. Switch on the Field PG. - 2.
+- 1. Switch on the Field PG P4. - 2.
 The PG executes a self-test.
 During self-test the following message appears on the screen:

-'''

-Press <F2> to enter SETUP
+Press <F2> to enter SETUP or <ESC> to show Bootmenu

-'''